 The core modules are taught through accessing recorded (online) lectures and cover online materials designed to allow you to study flexibly at your own pace.
 You will be supported through contact with members of the teaching team via a combination of methods including live online interaction (via Microsoft Teams) and discussion forums.

 As a participant on this course, you will have the opportunity to engage and collaborate with other postgraduates.
-Group activities involving up to 35 students will be organised to facilitate interaction and foster a sense of community.
+Group activities will be organised to facilitate interaction and foster a sense of community.
 In addition, you will gain practical research skills by participating in online lab groups.

 Teaching is provided by academic staff, with additional support in labs and practical classes (online) from PhD students and post-doctoral researchers.
 Each module is managed and delivered by a module team consisting of one or more staff members and you will be allocated a personal tutor who will provide support throughout the programme.
 You will complete your empirical research project under the supervision of a research-active academic.